 ABSTRACT

-Purpose: The purpose of this research is to understand what is the effect of innovation and networks in mitigating the effect of Covid-19 on SMEs’ performance.
-Moreover, we aim to explore how different regions withstand the effects of Covid-19 recession.
-To do this, we carried out panel data analysis on firm-level data and generatseveral interesting results.
+Purpose: The purpose of this research is to understand the effect of innovation and networks in mitigating the effect of Covid-19 on SMEs’ performance.
+Moreover, we aim to explore how different regions withstand the effects of the Covid-19 recession.
+To do this, we carried out panel data analysis on firm-level data and generate several interesting results.
 We explore how networking and innovation can help mitigate the effects of extreme shocks on SMEs’ performance.

 Design/Methodology/Approach: We use a rich and detailed longitudinal dataset and apply panel data econometric methods over the period 2015-2021.
 We also conduct several robustness tests to address endogeneity and examine the regional disparities between core and peripheral regions.